Kentucky unveils statue of Nettie Depp, the first woman to have a permanent large-scale monument inside the state Capitol – KION546

 “We join each other to celebrate a long-awaited and much-needed change in our Capitol,” Beshear said.

 During the early 1900s, Depp advocated for fair pay for teachers and public education.
-Her work led her to become the first woman elected to public office in Barren County as superintendent of schools in 1913.
-Depp died from breast cancer in 1932 when she was 57.
+Her work led her to become the first woman elected to public office in Barren County as superintendent of schools in 1913, seven years before women were allowed to vote.
+Depp died from breast cancer in 1932 when was she 57.

 “Depp is worthy of the pedestal upon which she literally has been placed, but she also symbolizes the significant contribution of so many other important women in Kentucky’s history,” Beshear said.
 “She is a distinguished Kentucky public figure, and we are proud to honor her with the first monument of a Kentucky woman installed in the statehouse.”